vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/CoM Weekly.md

 Ewen stumbles into Maru Mart
 Beautiful Ornate Picture Frame of his Mom, Dad, and Sister

-Hyperrealistic painting of Ewen and Crew - ask for description
+Hyperrealistic painting of Ewen and Crew - ask for description 21 people except ewen who is super abstract